There are some spoilers here. I waited a few days to post this so more people could read the book first, but I couldn’t wait any longer!

 But enough about criticisms, let’s talk more about what I liked.
 Before, I never really cared much for Draco Malfoy, but I really enjoyed his role in this story.
 The parallels between him and Harry were amazing, and how their interactions tied to and mirrored the interactions of Albus and Scorpius was really impressive and cool to read.
 I also liked how the relationships between Harry/Ginny and Ron/Hermione developed.
 They weren’t really too developed in the books, especially due to the 19 year gap, so it was special to see those bonds grow, as well as the bond of the Golden Trio.
 It was 22 years later and somehow so much had changed as well as nothing at all.
 I dug that.
 Hard.

 Under all the magic, the morals that Harry Potter has is really important.
 Love and friendship and life are all valued and respected and it’s great to know that those qualities that everyone loves about the story are still going strong.
 Stronger, even, I’d say, as Harry learned a big lesson in judgement and trusting gossip.
 It’s these timeless things that make this beautiful series perfect and adored by all ages and genders.
-Yes, we all want a letter to Hogwarts but even more I think we all want friendships as strong as Harry, Ron and Hermione’s.
+Yes, we all want a letter to Hogwarts but even more I think we all want friendships as strong as Harry, Ron, and Hermione’s.
 I love reading blog posts by adults reading the series for the first time, especially if they grew up in places where the books were banned, because these people are learning that these books are just a crazy story about magic featuring morals that inspire.

 All in all, I didn’t know what I was expecting but seriously, all Potter fans will love The Cursed Child.
-It’s got all the elements to love: humor, romance, magic, suspense, friendship, family, and all within a fairly airtight plot.
+It’s got all the elements to love: humour, romance, magic, suspense, friendship, family, and all within a fairly airtight plot.
 The new characters were cool, the old characters were amazing, the plot was super and it has that same Harry Potter feel!
 I can’t imagine that anyone is on the fence about reading this, but if you are and liked any aspect of Harry Potter then you will like this!
 If I didn’t already have two other books to read, I’d probably be rereading it.

 I’m so glad I got to go back to my childhood.
 I’m so glad this new story was great.
 I’m so glad that JK Rowling has blessed us with more Potter goodness.